emacs-mirror/emacs/mps/manual/source/topic/debugging.rst

 Debugging pools
 ===============

-Several :term:`pool classes <pool class>` have debugging counterparts that provide two features that are useful for debugging:
+Several :term:`pool classes` have debugging counterparts that provide two features that are useful for debugging:

 * :dfn:`fenceposts` are patterns of data that are written before and after each allocated block.
 These patterns can be checked, for example when the block is deallocated, to see that they are unchanged.
-This helps detect underwriting and :term:`overwriting errors <overwriting error>`.
+This helps detect underwriting and :term:`overwriting errors`.

 * :dfn:`free space splatting` overwrites recycled space with a pattern of data.
 If the pattern is designed so that it does not resemble a